White Crosses

 Dedication

-This musical project is dedicated to the memory of Myles Keaney, Jada Stewart-Fish and Andraya Goddard, and to the thousands of people we remember each year, whose lives were marked by struggle, care, and dignity.
+This musical project is dedicated to the memory of Myles Keaney, Jada Stewart-Fish, Andraya Goddard, Sandra Rogers, Denis Seer, and Chantalle Trudel, and to the thousands of people we remember each year, whose lives were marked by struggle, care, and dignity.

 The Artists